vylakshya/CUDA_based_Optimizations/README.md

 -> Grid-Stride Loops: Rather than assuming one thread per interval, threads loop over the range.
 This makes the code robust to any input size $N$ and keeps the GPU execution units busy without overhead.

+## Ray Tracing with CUDA implementation
+Shifted it to github.com/vylakshya/RayTracing2.0

 -> Two-Stage Reduction: To avoid "Atomic Contention," threads first sum their values into registers, then perform a tree-based reduction in Shared Memory to find the block sum.

 -> Atomic Aggregation: Only the final thread of each block performs an atomicAdd to global memory, minimizing the bottleneck on the final result variable.